iobruno/data-engineering-zoomcamp/module6-stream-processing/risingwave/README.md

 #### Materialized View 5: Average Fare Amount vs Number of rides

-How does `avg_fare_amt` change relative to number of pickups per minute?
+How does `avg_fare_amount` change relative to number of pickups per minute?

 We use something known as a [tumble window function](https://docs.risingwave.com/docs/current/sql-function-time-window/#tumble-time-window-function), to compute this.